digital-asset/docs.daml.com/docs/2.9.0/docs/deploy-daml/infrastructure-architecture/high-availability/basic-ha/participant.rst

 ..
 IMPORTANT::
   A passive node replica does not hold the exclusive lock and cannot write to the shared database.

-To avoid passive node replicas attempting to write to the database - any such attempt fails and produces an error - we use a coarse-grained guard on domain connectivity and API services.
+To avoid passive node replicas attempting to write to the database - any such attempt fails and produces an error - we use a coarse-grained guard on sync domain connectivity and API services.

-To prevent the passive node from processing domain events, and ensure it rejects incoming Ledger API requests, we keep the passive node disconnected from the domains as coarse-grained enforcement.
+To prevent the passive node from processing sync domain events, and ensure it rejects incoming Ledger API requests, we keep the passive node disconnected from the sync domains as coarse-grained enforcement.

 Lock Loss and Failover
 """"""""""""""""""""""